AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-structure-tree.md

 ![Content Fragment Structure Tree](assets/cfm-structuretree-01.png)

-This will open a representation of the fragment's structure in the left hand pane.
+This opens a representation of the fragment's structure in the left hand pane.
 Using this you can navigate through, and to, referenced fragments.
 Selecting a reference opens that fragment for editing.

 >[!NOTE]
 >